mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 ## Three Kinds of Remembering

-While reading [Antonio Gulli's *Agentic Design Patterns: A Hands-On Guide to Building Intelligent Systems* (O'Reilly, 2025)](https://www.amazon.com/Agentic-Design-Patterns-Hands-Intelligent/dp/3032014018), specifically the chapter on memory management, I understood what I'd built.
+While reading [Antonio Gulli's *Agentic Design Patterns: A Hands-On Guide to Building Intelligent Systems* (O'Reilly, 2025)](https://www.amazon.com/Agentic-Design-Patterns-Hands-Intelligent/dp/3032014018), specifically the chapter on memory management, I had one of those moments where you read a sentence and think *"wait, that's what I built."*

 Gulli frames agent memory as a dual-component system.